Improving Calibration through the Relationship with Adversarial Robustness: Conclusion

 \section{Conclusion}

-In this paper, we have explored the correlations between adversarial robustness and calibration as well as stability.
-We find across multiple datasets that adversarially unrobust (easily attacked) data are more likely to have poorly calibrated and unstable predictions.
-Based on this insight, we propose AR-AdaLS to adaptively smooth the labels of the training data based on their adversarial robustness.
-In our experiments we see that AR-AdaLS is more effective than previous label smoothing methods in improving calibration and stability, particularly for shifted data, and can offer improvements on top of already strong ensembling methods.
-We believe this is an exciting new use for adversarial robustness as a means to more generally improve model trustworthiness, not just by limiting adversarial attacks but also improving uncertainty on unexpected data.
-We hope this spurs further work at the intersections of these areas of research.
+In this paper, we have explored the correlations between adversarial robustness and calibration.
+We find across three datasets that adversarially unrobust data points, where small adversarial perturbations to the input are able to fool the classifier into wrong predictions, are more likely to have poorly calibrated and unstable predictions.
+Based on this insight, we propose \ar to adaptively smooth the labels of the training data based on their adversarial robustness.
+In our experiments we see that \ar is more effective than previous label smoothing methods in improving calibration, particularly for shifted data, and can offer improvements on top of already strong ensembling methods.
+We believe this is an exciting new use for adversarial robustness as a means to more generally improve model trustworthiness, not just by limiting adversarial attacks but also improving calibration and stability on unexpected data.
+We hope this spurs further work at the intersection of these areas of research.